Battle of Cape Bon (1941): 13 December, morning

-Stokes's destroyers were just off Cape Bon by then and they had spotted the Italian ships.
+The Allied destroyers were just off Cape Bon and had the Italian ships in sight.
 Arriving from astern, under the cover of darkness and using radar, the British ships sailed close inshore and surprised the Italians, who were further out to sea, by launching torpedoes from short range.
-The course reversal accelerated the approach between the two groups and the Allied destroyers attacked together; Sikh fired her guns and four torpedoes against Da Barbiano [less than 1000 m distant], Legion did the same, Isaac Sweers opened fire against Di Giussano and Maori fired torpedoes at Di Giussano.
-Toscano ordered full speed and to open fire (and ordered Di Giussano to increase speed to 30 kn.
-Da Barbiano also started a turn to port (on orders from Captain Giorgio Rodocanacchi) but at 3:22, before her guns were able to fire (only some machine guns managed to), the cruiser was hit by a torpedo below the foremost turret, which caused her to list to port.
-Da Barbiano was then raked with machine gun fire, which killed or wounded many men and set fire to the fuel barrels and was hit by a second torpedo in the engine room.
+The course reversal accelerated the approach between the two groups and the Allied destroyers attacked together; Sikh fired her guns and four torpedoes against Da Barbiano [less than 1000 m distant] and Legion did the same.

+Isaac Sweers opened fire against Di Giussano and Maori fired torpedoes at Di Giussano.
+Toscano ordered full speed, open fire and ordered Di Giussano to increase speed to 30 kn.
+Da Barbiano also started a turn to port (ordered by Captain, Giorgio Rodocanacchi) but at 3:22, before her guns were able to fire, only some machine-guns getting into action, the cruiser was hit by a torpedo below the foremost turret, that caused her to list to port.
+Da Barbiano was then raked with machine-gun fire, which killed or wounded many men and set fire to the fuel barrels, then the ship was hit by a second torpedo in the engine room.

 At 3:26 Maori fired torpedoes at Da Barbiano and opened fire with her guns, hitting the bridge.
-The cruiser was hit soon after by another torpedo in the stern (possibly launched by Legion); Di Giussano was also hit by a torpedo and gunfire, being left disabled.
+The cruiser was hit soon after by another torpedo in the stern (possibly from Legion) Di Giussano was also hit by a torpedo and gunfire, being left disabled.
 The land behind the Allied destroyers made it impossible for the Italians to see them and Di Giussano managed to fire only three salvoes.
-In five minutes both cruisers were disabled; Da Barbiano rapidly listed to port, while fires quickly spread all over the ship and into the sea by the floating fuel; the crew abandoned ship.
-At 3:35, Da Barbiano capsized and sank in a sea of flame, with Toscano, Rodocanacchi and another 532 men still aboard.
+In five minutes both cruisers were disabled; Da Barbiano rapidly listed to port, while fires quickly spread over the ship and into the sea by the floating fuel.
+The crew abandoned ship, at 3:35, Da Barbiano capsized and sank in a sea of flame, with Toscano, Rodocanacchi and another 532 men still aboard.
 Di Giussano was left dead in the water with fires raging; the crew struggled to keep the ship afloat but she also had to be abandoned, breaking in two and sinking at 4:20, with the loss of 283 men.